omardelarosa/node-deploy/readme.md

 deploying to root@192.168.2.4:/var/www/martinrue.com
 ```

+## Questions
+After running `nd init`, you'll be asked a series of questions.
+Here's what each answer is used for:

+**app url**

+This is the public URL your app will be served from.

+**app name**

+Specifies the name of the app directory and the nginx/upstart config files.

+**app entry point**

+The app's main `.js` file.
+This is the file that `node` will execute when your app starts.

+**upstream port**

+The port the node app listens on.
+This is needed to properly link the node process with the upstream nginx server.

+**app path on server**

+The directory that the app will be clone into and run from on the server.

+**nginx sites-enabled path**

+The path of the nginx `sites-enabled` directory.
+The nginx config file will be copied here.

+**git clone URL**

+The URL of the repo.
+The repo is cloned on the first deploy and then pulled from thereafter.

+**server SSH address**

+The user + host address of the server, i.e. `root@yourserver.com`.

 ## Notes
-- Following a successful deploy, `nd` will wait a further 15 seconds (to account for the configured respawn limits in upstart) to verify the app process is still alive and well.
+- Following a successful deploy, `nd` will wait a further 15 seconds (to account for the configured respawn limits of upstart) to verify the app process is still alive and well.

-- As a shorthand, the `nd init`, `nd deploy`, `nd remove` commands can also be referred to by their first character, i.e. `nd i`, `nd d` and `nd r`.
+- As a shorthand, the `nd init`, `nd deploy`, `nd remove` commands can also be referred to by their first letter, i.e. `nd i`, `nd d` and `nd r`.

 - If no errors are reported, the command was successful.
 The respective zero or non-zero error code is returned to allow `nd` to be invoked by third party tools.

-- It's assumed that **all** files in the `sites-enabled` nginx directory are valid config files, i.e. that your `nginx.conf` includes them something like this `include /etc/nginx/sites-enabled/*;`.
+- It's assumed that **all** files in the `sites-enabled` nginx directory are valid config files, i.e. that your `nginx.conf` includes them using something like this `include /etc/nginx/sites-enabled/*;`.